 Practice/Industry Group Overview

-Furthermore, being conversant with substantive and procedural issues, the firm's expertise in multi-party litigation has enabled us to approach these cases in an extremely cost effective manner.
-We know how to properly organize and staff a multi-party case.
+Furthermore, being conversant with substantive and procedural issues, the firm's experience in multi-party litigation has enabled us to approach these cases in an extremely cost effective manner.
+We know how to properly organize and to staff a multi-party case.
 Also, due to our experience in these practice areas, we have developed a significant group of expert witnesses to address almost any aspect of a toxic tort or environmental law case.

 Indoor Air Quality

 The firm has considerable experience in such specialized areas of construction law as Indoor Air Quality (IAQ), including cases involving "sick building syndrome" and "building-related illness" issues.
-The firm counsels clients on IAQ risk management issues relating to new construction, as well as the operation and maintenance of, and improvements to, existing facilities.
+The firm counsels clients on IAQ risk management issues relating to new construction as well as the operation and maintenance of, and improvements to, existing facilities.
 The firm also counsels clients on IAQ issues relating to business transactions, such as real property sales and commercial leasing.
 We continue to counsel more clients on the ever-increasing amount of IAQ compliance issues, such as the initiatives at both the federal and state levels to promulgate new IAQ regulations.
 We also work to develop strategies for avoiding IAQ litigation.
 The firm has considerable experience in IAQ litigation.
-For example, the firm successfully defended two clients who were sued in the Martin County Courthouse IAQ litigation which involved claims in excess of $25 million.
+For example, the firm successfully defended two clients who were sued in the Martin County Courthouse IAQ litigation, which involved claims in excess of $25 million.
 Of the numerous persons and entities sued, our two clients were the only ones whose defense proved successful.
 As with our other areas of practice, we have represented a broad spectrum of clients in IAQ matters, including public and private owners and developers, architects and engineers and contractors.
 Our team stresses client involvement and results-oriented, cost-effective litigation.

 Commitment to Quality

 GrayRobinson incorporates the latest technological advances to ensure our legal services are delivered in the most cost-effective, timely and convenient manner to the client.
 We have developed and utilize a computerized document control system to manage complex litigation.
-This technology enables us to save our clients time and money in research and engage in on-line document sharing, communication and other information exchange via E-mail.
+This technology enables us to save our clients time and money in research and engage in online document sharing, communication and other information exchange via e-mail.

 We are also familiar with and abide by defense counsel guidelines.
-We employ an automated status report system which ensures the client is advised of the status of a case at least every 30 days or as often as requested.
+We employ an automated status report system that ensures the client is advised of the status of a case at least every 30 days or as often as requested.